swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 ### FS0039 with interfaces ###

-In F# all interfaces are “explicit” implementations rather than “implicit”.
-(Read the C# documentation on [“explicit interface implementation”](http://msdn.microsoft.com/en-us/library/aa288461%28v=vs.71%29.aspx) for an explanation of the difference).
+In F# all interfaces are "explicit" implementations rather than "implicit".
+(Read the C# documentation on ["explicit interface implementation"](http://msdn.microsoft.com/en-us/library/aa288461%28v=vs.71%29.aspx) for an explanation of the difference).

 The key point is that when a interface member is explicitly implemented, it cannot be accessed through a normal class instance, but only through an instance of the interface, so you have to cast to the interface type by using the `:>` operator.

-Here’s an example of a class that implements an interface:
+Here's an example of a class that implements an interface:

 {% highlight fsharp %}
 type MyResource() =